Reviews You Can Rely On

 Call Quality

 These earbuds came through on the obnoxious subway platform.
-You can barely hear the roaring backdrop, which is a feat, considering how grating it is.
+We could barely hear the roaring backdrop, which is a feat.
 While the voices are still a bit blurry and the volume dips a few times, they remain surprisingly clear.

 Side-by-Side Comparison